jessekeyes/sample-pjp/README.md

 # sample-pjp
-Sample code of the Portland Japanese Garden Theme
+Sample code of the Portland Japanese Garden WordPress Theme